 But despite the clear benefits that AI presents to businesses operating across the financial services industry, developing expertise in the subject requires significant investment and commitment.
 Mastering new AI-enabled technologies is key, but so is knowing where in the enterprise to apply them for maximum benefit.

 In the following pages we bring together the most recent insight from across the globe to explain more about what AI is, the depth of potential it presents to financial services organisations and the challenges that need to be met in order to realise success.
 We also provide an overview of how the most pioneering banks and insurers across the globe are leveraging AI to great effect, and offer a series of recommendations for organisations looking to begin their AI journey.

-Keywords : Operational excellence/Cost efficiency , Robotics/AI , Digital/Mobile channels
+Keywords : Operations/New processes , AI/Robotics , Digital/Mobile channels